-For LMNN, costs are invariant with respect to null space contributions, i.e.\ the matrix $\mathbf{L}$ is random in this respect.
-Albeit this property has no effect on the training data $\mathbf{X}$, it influences the result in two aspects: for test data, the null space is usually different, i.e.\ the generalisation ability of the model is affected by random effects of the training data correlation and the initialisation point $\mathbf{L}$ for the optimization problem.
+For LMNN, costs are invariant to null space contributions, e.g., the matrix $\mathbf{L}$ is random in this respect.
+Albeit this property does not affect the training data $\mathbf{X}$, it influences the result in two aspects: for test data, the null space is usually different, e.g., the generalization ability of the model is affected by random effects of the training data correlation and the initialization point $\mathbf{L}$ for the optimization problem.
 Second, more severely, random contributions of the null space of $\mathbf{C}$ change the relevance profile $M_{kk}$ and can give rise to spurious effects such as high values which are not supported by any \lq real\rq\ relevance of the feature $k$.

-Therefore, it is advisable to regularise the matrix $\mathbf{L}$ by relying on the representative of the equivalence class of $\mathbf{L}$ with smallest Frobenius norm.
-This is equivalent to a projection of $\mathbf{L}$ to the space of eigenvectors of $\mathbf{C}$ with non-vanishing eigenvalues, or more precisely, the unique transformation
+Therefore, it is advisable to regularise the matrix $\mathbf{L}$ by relying on the representative of the equivalence class of $\mathbf{L}$ with the smallest Frobenius norm.
+Equivalently we can consider a projection of $\mathbf{L}$ to the space of eigenvectors of $\mathbf{C}$ with non-vanishing eigenvalues, or more precisely, the unique transformation

-For vectorial data, the same effect can be obtained by deleting the null space from the data vectors in the first place by means of principal component analysis (PCA), as a very popular preprocessing approach.
-However, the reformulation as matrix regularisation has the benefit that this principle can directly be transferred to more general data such as the alignment vectors $\vec D^{ij}$, as we will see in the following.
+For vectorial data, the same effect can be obtained by deleting the null space from the data vectors in the first place employing the principal component analysis (PCA), as a very popular preprocessing approach.
+However, the reformulation as matrix regularization has the benefit that this principle can directly be transferred to more general data such as the alignment vectors $\vec D^{ij}$, as we see in the following.